 In previous years, it’s been a fast and furious effort involving the whole family.
 Beds were added and a fence installed.
-Shawn even made a special gate for the garden last year.
+My husband Shawn even made a special gate for the garden last year.
 But this year, it’s been a slow and quiet process.
 We haven’t added any more planting space or moved the fence.

 And planting?
 It’s been a slow and quiet process as well.
 Weeks of rain have delayed the progress.
 Much like farms in the area, our plants went in late this year due to the weather and some are still waiting.
 Parts are looking withered, and I don’t know if they will survive.
 But the tomato plants are thriving.
 So are the herbs, and the broccoli.

 This planting season has been so different, but I guess that’s to be expected.
 Over the past few years, I have learned that no two growing seasons are alike.
 Two years ago, we struggled with a month of rain in June that gave way to late blight.
 The blight meant that there were virtually no fresh tomatoes all over the northeast.
 That was hard, since tomatoes are the crown jewel of summer crops here.

 For now, I am happy the herbs are doing well.

-But this Herbed Grilled Red Potatoes are the first dish where my homegrown herbs really star this year.
+But this Herbed Grilled Red Potatoes recipe are the first dish where my homegrown herbs really star this year.
 It’s a spectacular thing to be able to walk into the backyard with scissors and come back with enough herbs for a dish that hits the table about 30 minutes later.

-When I was working on this side dish, I wanted to make it easy as can be.
+When I was working on this foil packet grilled side dish, I wanted to make it easy as can be.
 So, I skipped the mincing of the herbs.
 Instead, they are rinsed and left wet, which allows them to steam in the center of a pile of potatoes inside a foil packet.
-They lend fresh summery flavor to the sweet, tender, buttery red potatoes.
+The herbs infuse fresh summery flavor into the sweet, tender, buttery red potatoes.